Jemoka/blag/content/posts/KBhsu_phil2_apr032025.md

 2.  explain <span class="underline">why</span> the rules are the rules
 3. "Why should you be moral?"
 4. How does it fit in with the "rest of the world": metaphysics and epistemology
+    -   metaphysical
+        -   physical question
+        -   where does the rules come front?
+        -   what does it depended on?
+    -   epistemological questions
+        -   how do we know these rules are the rules?

 ## argument (philosophy) {#argument--philosophy}